DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-06-28-making-references-an-offer-condition.md

 ## How it works

-References no longer appear in the application details page.
+References no longer appear on the application details page.

 ### Making an offer

 When the provider makes an offer, they’re asked to add conditions as usual.

-There are currently 2 standard conditions, which are selected by default but can be unselected.
+There are currently 2 standard conditions which are selected by default.
 They are:

 - Disclosure and Barring Service check
 - fitness to train to teach check